yangxr1995/nvim-magic/README.md

 ### Document Q/A (`<Leader>mcq`)

+Aks questions about documents, don't worry about their size.
 You need to set up a window for chat before hand.
 The cursor needs to be in the document that you want to query about.

 <img